Webhook Notifications#

 Filtering by pipeline result#

-You can specify notifications to be sent only on specific pipeline results.
+You can specify notifications to be sent only upon specific pipeline results.

 Available values for the results filter are: